multiversx/mx-sdk-rs/contracts/feature-tests/composability/forwarder-blind/dex-interactor/README.md

 ### `drain`

-Drain all WEGLD and USDC balances held by the deployed forwarder-blind contract back to the owner.
+Drain all WEGLD and USDC balances held by the forwarder-blind contracts back to their owners.
-Useful to recover tokens left in the contract after transfer-execute swaps (which have no callback).
+Useful to recover tokens left in the contracts after transfer-execute swaps (which have no callback).

 ```bash
 cargo run -- drain
 ```

+For each contract address in `config.toml` (`contract_addresses`), the interactor looks up the on-chain owner.
+If that owner is one of the registered wallets, it sends a drain transaction.
+Contracts whose owner is not a registered wallet are skipped.

 ---

 ## Configuration

-The interactor reads `config.toml` from the current directory.
-Example:
+The interactor reads `config.toml` from the current directory:

 ```toml
 chain_type = 'real'